juniper-project/platform/README.md

 - A Platform - a run-time environment for executing JUNIPER applications (../JUNIPER.Platform/)
 - A test JUNIPER application (../JUNIPER.Application.MapReduce/) that counts words in the given input text file (../JUNIPER.Application.MapReduce/input), following the famous MapReduce example of Hadoop
+- A test JUNIPER application (../JUNIPER.Application.MapReduce_OfflineMPI/) that does not require an MPI library (OpenMPI) to be installed

 ## Prerequisites
 - A Java RTE (e.g. https://www.java.com/en/download/)
-- Open MPI (can be obtained from https://github.com/open-mpi/)
+- Open MPI (can be obtained from https://github.com/open-mpi/).
+Note that the platform can run without Open MPI in a test configuration
 - Apache Ant build tool (optionally)

 ## Building